 All rock from other items as specified in Contract Documents shall be used to construct rock embankments.
 Rock embankments shall be constructed by placing embankment materials full width in successive uniform layers.

-For rock embankments other than shale, the layers shall not exceed 1.5 m thickness prior to compaction.
-Material in each layer shall be fully compacted prior to the succeeding layer is placed.
-Each rock fill layer shall be compacted with a tractor bulldozer, crawler type as specified in the Tractor Bulldozer - Crawler Type for Rock Embankment Construction subsection.
-The minimum number of complete passes shall be 6 and the maximum number of passes shall be 8.
+For rock embankments, other than shale, the layers shall not exceed 1.5 m thickness prior to compaction.
+The material in each layer shall be fully compacted before the succeeding layer is placed.
+Each rock fill layer shall be compacted with a tractor bulldozer, crawler type, as specified in the Tractor Bulldozer - Crawler Type for Rock Embankment Construction subsection.
+In confined areas or in any other areas where the Contract Administrator agrees that a tractor bulldozer, crawler type, cannot be reasonably used, then each rock fill layer may be compacted using a hydraulic excavator, crawler mounted, as specified in the Hydraulic Excavator - Crawler Mounted for Rock Embankment Construction subsection.
+The minimum number of complete passes shall be six and the maximum number of passes shall be eight for either type of equipment.
 A complete pass shall be defined as 100% coverage of the layer surface.
 The maximum speed of the equipment during each pass shall be 3.2 km/h.

-For all rock embankments, materials shall be placed in their final position by blading.
+For all rock embankments, materials shall be placed in their final position by blading when using a tractor bulldozer, crawler type for or by raking and chinking when using a hydraulic excavator, crawler mounted or a combination of both types of equipment, providing that the total number of complete passes over the same area specified in the paragraph given above is achieved.
 End dumping or depositing of rock over the end of any layer by hauling equipment is not permitted, except as otherwise noted below.
 Each layer shall be levelled in place and compacted to minimize voids and bridging of large rock fragments within the embankment.